chientrm/kadb/README.md

 - Is `kadb` memory efficient?

   `kadb` is specifically designed to be memory efficient.
-Query result are mapping directly from the AVL tree.
+Query data are mapping directly to and from the AVL tree without modification.

+- Does `kadb` support HTTPS, content compression or authentication?

+  `kadb` always response with `HTTP/1.0` without content compression or authentication support.
+Please use reverse proxy like `nginx` to wrap `kadb`.

+- Does `kadb` has built-in ingress or egress control?

+  To focus on the core features, `kadb` support neither ingress or egress control.